gzweigle/open-hybrid-piano/STATUS.md

 The Stem Piano G hardware and firmware in the repository works and is a very playable piano.

+The action frame and sensor mechanical system, as presently implemented, causes some note-to-note dynamics variation.
+This is unrelated to the firmware, software, or circuit boards.

-However, the action frame and sensor mount mechanical system causes note accuracy and precision issues.
-Nonlinearity of the CNY-70 sensor is not compensated.
+Nonlinearity of the CNY-70 sensor is not yet compensated.

 ## Major Historical Milestones

-### November 26, 2023 - Stem Piano G Open Source
+### November 26, 2023 - First Open Source Hybrid Piano, Digital Architecture

-Finished pushing all files to repository.
+Finished pushing all files to the repository.

-### November 10, 2023 - Stem Piano G
+### November 10, 2023 - Finish Stem Piano G

-First time play the 88 key piano and the simpler architecture.
+First time a full 88 key piano with the simpler architecture is functional.

 ### March 16, 2023 - First 88 Key Piano

-First time a full 88 key piano is functional, including pedals.
+First time my full 88 key piano is functional, including pedals.
 Built from a mix of two architectures.

 ### March 7, 2023 - Single Board Architecture